Interviewsand Articles

 Robbin: So when did you start writing really seriously.
 Did that start along with the photography or were they two separate activities.

 Richard: They were separate.
-When I got out of college in 1966 I really thought I was going to be a poet.
+When I got out of school in 1966 I really thought I was going to be a poet.
 Wallace Stevens and T.S.
 Eliot were my models.
 I came up to San Francisco and was writing poetry, sending things out, getting rejection slips.
 I'd read at the “I and Thou” on Haight St. and that was a big thing for me, but I wasn’t really getting out there.
+I was too shy, really.
 Then one evening sitting at my desk, I sort of came to myself while I was trying to write some very poetic thing.
 Suddenly I asked myself, what about my actual life?
 What was my actual life?

 I was living with roommates in a flat in the inner Sunset scraping by in a job I hated.
 I had no prospects for any career and didn't really know what I was going to do.
 Was poetry really it?
 There I was trying to create a great piece of wisdom for the ages and I suddenly saw myself as being really sort of lost.
 It was such a contradiction that, in that moment, I resolved that I wouldn't write anymore until I was able to really stand under myself.
 I would really have under-standing.
 My vision would have to reach all the way down to the ground.
 There wouldn't be such a gap between this grand vision and the fact of my actual life.